 local user set homedir username homedir.
 Set the home directory for username to homedir.
-This does not migrate any existing data from the username's current home directory to homedir. homedir is relative to homedir_path that is set using set homedir_path.
+This does not migrate any existing data from username's current home directory to homedir. homedir is the directory name that is set using the set homedir_path.
 Changes to this value are applicable for any new connections.